kbrock/benchmark-sweet/README.md

 #### `save_file`

-A json save file is created.
-This saves the timings across multiple runs.
+Creates a json save file which saves the timings across multiple runs.
 This is used along with the `version` metadata to record different results per ruby version.
 Another common use is to record ActiveRecord version or a gem's version.

-This is run with 2 different versions of ruby.
+This is run with two different versions of ruby.
 Interim values are stored in the save_file.

 Running with environment variable `FORCE` will force running this again. (i.e.: `force: ENV["force"] == true`)

-Depending upon the environment variable `CONDENSED`, there are 2 types of output.
+Depending upon the environment variable `CONDENSED`, there are two types of output.

 #### `compare_by`

 We introduce `version` as metadata for the tests.
-And adding `version` to the comparison says that we should only compare values for the same version of ruby (along with the same data)
+Adding `version` to the comparison says that we should only compare values for the same version of ruby (along with the same data).

 If you note `version` and `data` are not reserved words, instead, they are just what metadata we decided to pass in.